- You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

 Don’t be so quick.

 Just imagine, you are finally a wealthy person.
 Now what?
-Is it a top of your dreams?
+Is it at the top of your dreams?
 Does it make you happy?
-I bet you heard the stories about the lottery winners and how they have finished…
+I bet you've heard the stories about lottery winners and how they have fared …

-There are ways to achieve financial independence through saving and investing (and we will discuss it, too), however…
+There are ways to achieve financial independence through saving and investing (which we will discuss later), however…

-Tony Robbins has described the six basic needs in human life to be happy.
+Tony Robbins has described the six basic needs in human life as essential for happiness.
 Not one but six!
-And do you know what?
+Would you happen to know what?
 The money is not even one of them!

-I will also give you some food for thoughts regarding wealth in general and why a ton of money is not enough to live really happy life.
+I will also provide you with some food for thought about wealth in general and why a substantial amount of money is not enough to live a pleased life.

 DISCLAIMER.

 This site is for informational and educational purposes only and should not be construed to constitute professional advice.
-Nothing contained herein shall constitute a solicitation, or endorsement.
-I am not affiliated with, nor do receive compensation from, any company.
-My apologies about my writing style if it is not up to your taste.
-I am going to use my numerous notes from various articles, and if I did not specify the source, my kudos to all those authors whose thoughts I have added on the pages.
+Nothing included here shall be a solicitation or endorsement.
+I am not affiliated with, nor do I receive compensation from, any company.
+I will utilize my extensive notes from various articles.
+If I did not specify the source, I would like to extend my gratitude to all the authors whose thoughts I have incorporated into these pages.